Skip to main content

 "I am here because I have nowhere else to go.
 My in-laws threw me out.
 My brother refuses to take me in.
 I am leaving for Vrindavan."
 She sobbed.
 "But I didn't want to take Bondita to that harsh life.
 She is so young."

-"I know I promised you she will be married soon but…"
+"I know I promised you she would be married soon, but…"

 "Give her to me.
 She will be safe here.
 And we will groom her.
 Till he returns."
 Trilochan smiled at the lady.
 It solved a lot of issues.
 He could shape the clay Bondita was in.
 He could train her to be fit for Aniruddha.
 And he could still be a man of his word.